 • Logical sequence table numbers require less education to learn.

 • Station sections are easier to spot.

 • Server names can be written in the capsule shapes on the plan.

 • There were blanks to fill in the Shift and Shift Leader.

-One change I would explore would be to start each row with a table ending in a 1.
-So, a row of 8 tables would be numbered 41-48.
+Start each row with a table ending in a 1.
+A row of 8 tables would be numbered 41-48.
 That way, the 4th table down the row would end in number 4.
-That makes even ore sense and is even easier to learn and use.
+That makes even more sense and is even easier to learn and use.

 Side by side comparisons

 While on the road opening new stores, I didn't have any drafting equipment (and this was well before computer-aided design) so the floor plans were originally hand rendered.
 I would tape paper to the hotel or restaurant window and use that as a light table for tracing the new plan from the architectural blueprint.